 What is Cremation?

 Cremation is the incineration of a deceased human into ash, or more technically, cremains.
-The deceased is placed within a sealed pouch inside a cardboard box.
-An urn may be purchased by the family and loved ones of the deceased, or the ashes are placed within a solid container at the crematorium.
-There are many types and styles of urns that may be purchased from a local funeral home, cemetery, or an online retailer.
+The deceased is placed in a sealed pouch inside a cardboard box.
+An urn may be purchased by the family and loved ones of the deceased, or the ashes are placed in a solid container at the crematorium.
+There are many types and styles of urns that may be purchased from a local funeral home, cemetery, or online retailer.
 The ashes are often stored on a mantel, scattered, buried, or placed in a vault.

 What Are Cremains?